|

 History

-How to Walk the Labyrinth
+How to Walk the LabyrinthOn the Threshold

-- On the threshold: At the entrance, take a deep breath and focus on God, quieting your mind; perhaps repeating a short prayer, such as, "My soul longs for you, O God," "Be still," or "Peace." - Journeying in: As you enter the labyrinth and walk toward the center, release whatever clutters your mind or any burdens you carry.
-Walk the path conscious of God's presence. - The resting place: In the center of the labyrinth, receive - calm, strength, perspective, new hope, peace, an answer - as you stand, sit or kneel with God.
-Rest here until you are ready to return. - Journeying out: Move out from the center to return to your daily life - perhaps now feeling more peaceful, transformed, satisfied - on the same path on which you entered. |
+At the entrance, pause and take a deep breath.
+Focus on the Divine presence, quieting your mind.
+You may choose to repeat a short prayer, such as "My soul longs for you, O God," "Be still," or "Peace."
+Release – Journeying In As you enter the labyrinth and walk toward the center, release whatever clutters your mind or weighs upon your heart.
+Let go of burdens you carry.
+Offer a question.
+Walk the path conscious of the Divine presence, allowing each step to draw you deeper into awareness.
+Receive – The Resting Place In the center of the labyrinth, receive what is yours; perhaps a calmness, strength, perspective, renewed hope, peace, perhaps an answer.
+Stand, sit, or kneel here with Divine presence.
+Rest in this sacred space until you are ready to return.
+Return and Reflect – Journeying Out Move outward from the center along the same path on which you entered, returning to your daily life.
+Reflect on your experience; perhaps the peace received, the transformation felt, the stillness discovered.
+Carry this with you as you re-enter the world.
+Reflect on your journey. |

 Walking the Labyrinth